kaushik-manivannan-cloud-org/webapp/README.md

 # Health Check API Project

-This project implements a health check API for a web application, providing a way to monitor the health of the application and its database connection.
+This project implements a health check API for a web application, providing a way to monitor the health of the app and its database connection.

 ## Prerequisites